yotiko/yotiko/README.md

 - 👋 Hi, I’m @yotiko
-- 👀 I’m interested in portrait photograph and windows system management
+- 👀 I’m interested in portrait photography and windows system management
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...